The MARY A. WHALEN

 During TankerTime enjoy the main deck of PortSide's historic ship, the tanker MARY A. WHALEN set with tables, chairs.
 Watch ship, ducks, and geese come and go.
 Chill.
 Beat the rat race.
 Wait for the NYC Ferry here.
 Have your meeting or meal here.

-Schedule: M-F 10am to 6pm and often later.
-Weekends often.
+Schedule: M-F 12-6pm, often later and sometimes earlier.
+Most weekends in warm weather.
+Check hours on page Visitor Info.
 We have less personnel since the pandemic, so if staff are out at a meeting, the deck is closed (indicated by a sign on the gangway).
 Volunteer so we can expand weekend hours.

-Until PortSide gets building space and it’s been a 17-year struggle at this point, (see our history here), our offices are on the ship, limiting public-access to the ship interior.
+Until PortSide gets building space and it’s been a 20-year struggle as of 2025, (see our history here), our offices are on the ship, limiting public-access to the ship interior.
 We offer public tours in May (for the ship’s birthday) and in October as part of Open House New York, and for school groups and others by appointment.
-If you want to visit for a school program, learn about our offerings on our webpage EDUCATION & YOUTH.
+If you show up from afar or with a small child, and if we’re not too busy or booked with another program, we will let you amble through for a self-guided tour.
+Groups must book in advance.
+If you want to visit for a school program, get ideas on our webpage EDUCATION & YOUTH.

 Thanks to our maintenance sponsors and partners!

-The exterior of the MARY A. WHALEN is being restored in part with labor from the painters' union District Council 9 which is using the ship as a training site.
-We give them a site, they give us labor, and we partner in training union labor.
-Local 806 works on painting the exterior.
+Much of the exterior of the MARY A. WHALEN has been restored since 2014 with labor from the painters' union District Council 9 which used the ship as a training site from 2014 to 2022 until they opened their new training center.
+We gave them a site, they gave us labor, and we partner in training union labor.
+Local 806 painted the exterior.
 The Metal Polishing division strips and polishes bronze and Monel metals.
 The Commercial Division painted the galley.
-The exterior paint is thanks to a generous donation by International Paint.
+For years now, the exterior paint is thanks to a generous donation by International Paint.